chicagolandmesh/chicagolandmesh.org/docs/about.md

 Reticulum is worth looking into if you want to go beyond messaging and build more sophisticated off-grid network applications.
 Hardware is inexpensive, so running all three on separate nodes is very doable if you want to participate in everything the network has to offer.

-You can also check out [LunarCore](https://github.com/STCisGOOD/lunarcore) for boards that support running both MeshCore and Meshtastic at the same time.
+You can also check out [Launcher Project](https://github.com/bmorcelli/Launcher) for boards that support running both MeshCore and Meshtastic.

 ## Getting Started